purcelba/jekyll-now/Neuroscience.md

 ___

-## Models of adaptive decision making
+## Models of Adaptive Decision Making

 I combined human psychophysical experiments, computational models of behavior, and neurophysiological recordings from behaving macaque monkeys to understand how we adapt our decision strategies following mistakes.
 I fit models of choice and reaction time to human and monkey behavior and optimized model parameters to make inferences about the underlying neural mechanisms.
 To test the model predictions, I analyzed neural dynamics recorded from the parietal cortex of monkeys performing a perceptual decision-making task.
 The neural data matched the model predictions and showed that although our visual sensitivity drops following errors, our brain can compensate by adaptively slowing down the subsequent choice.
 You can read more about it in the following paper or check out some of the popular press on the article by following the links below.